 The goal of the professionals at the SLS is to identify an individual’s needs (whether they be personal, familial, educational, vocational, health) and then work together to decide the best course of action to help foster positive change and personal empowerment in their participants.

-Both Dreyer and Diane Bessel, chair of the sociology and social work department and MSW program director at Daemen College, are involved in serving on the SLS’s organizational panel as well as providing internship opportunities for Daemen students.
+Both Dreyer and Diane Bessel, chair of the sociology and social work department and MSW program director at Daemen University, are involved in serving on the SLS’s organizational panel as well as providing internship opportunities for Daemen students.
 This experience helps students gain valuable experience and knowledge they can later implement in their own practice, thus multiplying the benefit to the Buffalo community and beyond.

 Since its soft opening in September, the site has already helped link 40 participants to helpful resources with multiple participants making return visits.